neddoz/bucketlist-api/README.md

     ```
   6. Next is to start the application by issuing the command **python manage.py runserver**
     The server should be running on [http://127.0.0.1:5000]

+# Usage
+  To use the application Postman (Google chrome extension is required).So make sure
+  you have the extension added to chrome.After successfully installing the extension,
+  the following steps highlight the usage:
+  1. Register a user by making a post request against the url **http://127.0.0.1:5000/api/v1.0/auth/register**.